na-na-hi/renget/archive/how2playba.md

 !!! info
 	Match colours, and bring a tank and healer.

-## Leveling ur roster
+## Levelling your roster
-This is the bonsai part.
+!!! info
+    Post your roster on /bag/, it's faster this way.

 **Level up whoever you're *using* at the moment**.
 It's easier to max out 3 students to 3777 (EX/basic/enhanced/sub skill) than 1 student to 5MMM (M = max lvl).
 It's best to keep small rosters, so keep things at a 1 team per colour scale.
 You use each team for **all content related to their colour**.
 For example, you use the same 4 characters in your red team for all the red PvE missions, the bounties, and the red raids (Kaiten, Hieronymus, and Greg).
 Once you have more resources you can branch out to a wider roster.